Discover student finance

 To find out what funding you're entitled to based on your household income, visit our what's available page.

-If you’re an independent student or estranged from your parents, visit our guidance page.
+If you're an independent student or estranged from your parents, find out what you need to do.

 You can get extra support from Student Finance Wales if you have children or an adult who is financially dependent on you.
 There’s also extra help available for students with a disability or long-term health condition.